previous page back to table of contents next page

 IV.3.a.
 Introduction

 The WISE Moving Object Pipeline Subsystem (WMOPS) was designed to detect Solar system objects in the WISE single-exposure data as quickly as possible during data processing, with particular emphasis on the detection of Near-Earth objects (NEOs).
 To facilitate ground-based recovery efforts and thus extend the observing arc of 8–12 detections beyond the span of a few days (on average), the detections and astrometry are reported to the community as soon as possible.
-In practice, WMOPS has reported the tracklets of candidate object detections within approximately three days of their detection times to the Minor Planet Center (MPC), the IAU-designated clearinghouse for the detections of small bodies in the Solar system.
+In practice, WMOPS reported the tracklets of candidate object detections within approximately three days of their detection times to the Minor Planet Center (MPC), the IAU-designated clearinghouse for the detections of small bodies in the Solar system.

-After each run, the candidate object tracklets are vetted using a combination of automated and manual quality assessment processes.
-Confirmed tracklets and visual magnitude estimates are then reported to the MPC.
+After each run, the candidate object tracklets were vetted using a combination of automated and manual quality assessment processes.
+Confirmed tracklets and visual magnitude estimates were then reported to the MPC.
 More than a critical and effective repository of reported observations, the MPC provides multiple services to the community for the verification and confirmation of tracklets.
 These services include vetting of candidate tracklet astrometry for realistic orbital solutions, posting of object ephemerides of high-priority objects for follow-up to the community via the NEO Confirmation page (along with multiple orbital solutions), linking of reported objects with prior discoveries, and continually updating object brightness estimates and object orbital elements based on newly linked observations.
-Regular reports are also made to the small body observing community in the form of electronic circulars.
+Regular reports are also made by the MPC to the small body observing community in the form of electronic circulars.
 The above list of services that the MPC provides is not exhaustive, and it should be noted that the MPC plays a critical role in most Solar system object search programs.

 Tracklets with fewer than 5 detections were not considered valid detections for the automated WMOPS search.
-Owing to the success of the NEOWISE processing up to the point of the source-list extraction, WMOPS is able to push to lower signal-to-noise thresholds and lower the minimum required detections in a tracklet, allowing for an increased detection rate.
-Note that WMOPS is an extremely large and complicated subsystem.
+Owing to the success of the NEOWISE processing up to the point of the source-list extraction, WMOPS was able to push to lower signal-to-noise thresholds and lower the minimum required detections in a tracklet, allowing for an increased detection rate.
+Note that WMOPS was an extremely large and complicated subsystem.
 This section provides a working overview of the subsystem design.

 IV.3.b.
 NEOWISE-Reactivation Adaptations

-The general architecture of WMOPS is nearly identical to what was run during the WISE prime mission, and is described in Section IV.3 of the WISE All-Sky Release Explanatory Supplement with the following important modifications:
+The general architecture of WMOPS was nearly identical to what was run during the WISE prime mission, and is described in Section IV.3 of the WISE All-Sky Release Explanatory Supplement with the following important modifications:

 IV.3.c.
 Subsystem Overview